Advice for Parents

 While we make every attempt to help young men and their families, we are also conscious of our own capabilities.

 Sometimes a young man is experiencing challenges that require specialist or professional services that Menslink does not have.
-Examples may include: sexual abuse trauma, serious mental illness or impairment, chronic alcohol or drug addiction, crisis support (including homelessness or domestic violence).
+Examples may include: sexual abuse trauma, serious mental illness or impairment, intellectual disability, chronic alcohol or drug addiction.

-Menslink is also unable to provide direct financial or other support to young men outside of our main programs, regardless of the adversity in their lives.
+Menslink is also unable to provide direct financial or other support (ie housing) to young men, regardless of the adversity in their lives.
 However, Menslink will always attempt to assist any young man in need, even if that assistance means referring him or his family to the best agency or specialist service provider able to help.

 Other places that can help: